 Here’s What To Do If You Lose Your Retainer

-Once you get over the initial surprise of losing your retainer (and finish tearing your house apart looking for it), get in touch with your orthodontist as soon as you can.
-What does a retainer do?
-It plays a major role in keeping your teeth in place once they’ve been straightened, Dr. Zoldan explains—which means that without it, your teeth may begin to relapse, shifting slowly out of place due to the different forces at work in your mouth.
+“Everyone is different and everyone’s teeth move differently,” says Dr. Zoldan, adding that “certain cases move quicker than others.”
+For example, she notes that “patients that start with spacing or severe crowding tend to rebound the fastest” once they get a new retainer.
+Once you’re certain that it’s lost, get in touch with your orthodontist as soon as you can.
+Your retainer plays a major role in keeping your teeth in place once they’ve been straightened, Dr. Zoldan explains—which means that without it, your teeth may begin to relapse, shifting slowly out of place due to the different forces at work in your mouth.

 Sign up for more straight talk on oral care from The Impression, plus inside info and special offers from Candid.